xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ```

 Add the dns entry for devbox.com in /etc/hosts of the vrf you're working in.
-Since before 6.3.1, we only support global-vrf in the linux kernel, we set up `/etc/netns/global-vrf/hosts` to create a pointer to `devbox.com` using vi as an editor.
-In the end the file should look something like:
+Since before 6.3.1, we only support global-vrf in the linux kernel, we set up `/etc/hosts` of the global-vrf network namespace to create a pointer to `devbox.com`.
+To do this change into the correct network namesapce (global-vrf) and edit /etc/hosts as shown below: